Welcome to the Washington DC Monuments Walking Tour

 If you like museums, the next stretch of the tour is absolutely for you.
 Along this route, you’ll pass the National Museum of African American History and Culture, the Smithsonian National Museum of American History, the Smithsonian National Museum of Natural History, and the National Gallery of Art.
 There’s a reason D.C. is known as the number one place to go for museums!

-On the final leg of the Washington Monuments tour, you’ll arrive at three of the most crucial buildings in the city: The Library of Congress, the Capitol Building, and the Supreme Court of the United States.
+On the final leg of this Washington D.C. tour experience, you’ll arrive at three of the most crucial buildings in the city: The Library of Congress, the Capitol Building, and the Supreme Court of the United States.
 The tour will conclude here, amid these three awe-inspiring structures.

 Upgrade and Save: